kubos/kubos-old/docs/architecture-overview.rst

 Mission Specific Code
 ~~~~~~~~~~~~~~~~~~~~~

-If you're mostly concerned with "What do I actually need to write?" this section is for you.
+If you're mostly concerned with "What do I actually need to develop?" this section is for you.
 Things that have to be written or changed no matter what are the Payload Service and the Mission Applications.

 Payload Service
 ^^^^^^^^^^^^^^^